caesarfeng2001/Apocalypse-Rising/README.md

 # Apocalypse Rising 🧟🔫
-An Action-packed Survival Game
+An Action-packed Survival Game, created as final project of High School OOP course

 Made with Java using the Processing IDE.

-This project utilizes the fundamentals of Object Oriented Programming, recursion, and data structures.
+This project utilizes the fundamentals of Object Oriented Programming and recursion